In celebrating the recent memorial of St. Frances of Rome, we noted that this fourteenth-century introvert “practically invented social work.”

 It’s how Elizabeth Ann Seton, a widow with five children, cut off from her own family’s fortune after her conversion to Catholicism, was invited to establish a community of teachers—the Daughters of Charity—and invent Catholic elementary education, leveling the playing field for the children of immigrants.

-It’s how a Philadelphia heiress like Katharine Drexel, and a teaching sister like Teresa of Calcutta, became foundresses of religious congregations serving the least-regarded social outcasts—“the poorest of the poor”—in their respective countries.
+It’s how a Philadelphia heiress like Katharine Drexel, and a teaching sister like Teresa of Kolkata, became foundresses of religious congregations serving the least-regarded social outcasts—“the poorest of the poor”—in their respective countries.

 Largely unregulated by governments, and often funded with the pennies and spare dollars of those they served, Catholic religious women addressed every social need they saw and were extraordinarily efficacious.
 As handmaids to the sons and daughters of their King, they enriched, enhanced, ennobled the lives of the people around them.
 Many lives and families they saved, outright.

 The truth is, if we want more nuns, more sisters, it is up to the people of God to create them by doing precisely what these great women did: seeing the need and humbly bringing Christ into all the places bereft of him.
-The nones and the increasingly secular society embody the need, and it is up to all of us, men and women of faith—the people in the pews—to take up the mission and help them hear and recognize the small still voice that can change their lives.
+The nones and the increasingly secular society embody the need, and it is up to all of us, men and women of faith—the people in the pews—to take up the mission and help them hear and recognize the “still small voice” (1 Kings 19:12) that can change their lives.

 In March, we celebrate National Catholic Sisters Week.
-It’s an opportunity to ponder in thanksgiving the thousands of women, past and present, who heard the voice of the Lord and said, like Samuel, “You called me, here I am.”
+It’s an opportunity to ponder in thanksgiving the thousands of women, past and present, who heard the voice of the Lord and said, like Samuel, “Here I am” (1 Sam.
+3:2–9).
 If you happen to meet up with a sister, tell her, “Thank you for your service.”
 And if you know a generous-hearted woman who seems to belong in the company of these visionaries, why not ask her, “Hey, have you ever thought about…”

 It’s one way to begin.